Guide on transfering contacts from Nokia E5-00 to Samsung Galaxy Note

 And now it's time to transfer contacts to your Samsung Galaxy Note

-First, download PhoneCopy for Android (VERSION 2.2 and higher ONLY) to your phone.
+First, download PhoneCopy for Android to your phone.
 It's free.
 Install it and then follow these steps.

 Type your Phonecopy username and password.
 If you do not have any contacts in your Android phone yet, you can choose "Server >> this device" synchronization direction.
 If unsure, it's always safe to choose "Combine both".